zsoolt997/progress2/README.md

 Library originally written by Flávio Toribio, Now maintained by Southclaws in version 2+ with new features.

+Changes made by zsoolt997 (see releases or commits for changes).

 ![Bars 1](bars-horizontal.gif)

 ![Bars 2](bars-vertical.gif)